Query Options Reference

 hdx_query_max_execution_time

 Limit the total runtime of a query.
-The query will be canceled after the specified number of seconds have passed since query execution began.
+The query is canceled after the specified number of seconds have passed since query execution began.

 Sample error: Code: 159.
 DB::Exception: Timeout exceeded: elapsed 2.179121784 seconds, maximum: 2.
 (TIMEOUT_EXCEEDED)